Dhwanil832/Dhwanil832/README.md

 ## About

-I build AI systems that **perceive, reason, and act** in real-world environments — not demo-quality prototypes, but systems that hold up under deployment pressure.
+I build AI systems that **perceive, reason, and act** in real-world environments, not demo-quality prototypes, but systems that hold up under deployment pressure.

 My research sits at the intersection of multimodal AI, computer vision, and NLP.
 Currently a Graduate Research Assistant at Purdue's **Center for Innovation through Visualization and Simulation (CIVS)**, where my work spans novel-view acoustic synthesis, VLM robustness evaluation, multi-agent NLP pipelines, and industrial AI safety.